 - whether steps are required

-Concrete has become the most popular material for patio construction, according to the the National Association of Home Builders.
+Concrete has become the most popular material for patio installation or construction, according to the National Association of Home Builders.
 Not surprising!
 Affordable and quick to install, concrete has the advantages of being durable, and much lower maintenance than wood -- it just needs a coat of sealant every few years.
-Besides, it resists damage from rain, snow, or fire, making a concrete patio ideal for harsh climates and the perfect spot for your fire pit.
-Concrete can be made to look like brick, natural stone, tile, or even wood at a fraction of the cost.
+Besides, it resists damage from rain, snow, or fire, making a concrete surface ideal for harsh climates and the perfect spot for your fire pit.
+Concrete can be modified to produce the appearance of a brick patio, natural stone patio, tile patio, or even a wood patio at a fraction of the cost.

-Building a concrete patio is definitely not a DIY project, though.
+A concrete patio installation, or a concrete driveway or porch, is definitely not a DIY project, though.
 You'll need a concrete contractor with professional equipment for pouring and stamping your patio.
+This is because handling cement, concrete mix and concrete slabs are best handled by experts due to their complexity.
+Here's what to consider when considering the cost of making a concrete patio.

 - Materials -- The cost will include the concrete and reinforcement materials (fiber, wire, or rebar).

 - Labor -- Your contractor will prepare the patio site by clearing it, compacting the earth, and installing a gravel base for drainage.
 Next he will pour the concrete, add control joints, and apply decorative finishes if desired.
-If you have an existing patio that needs to be removed, this will increase the cost.
+If you have an existing patio that needs to be removed, this will increase the cost of the concrete work.

 - Permit -- A permit may be required by your local building authority, as well as a concrete pouring permit.